ddanner97/WeatherApp/README.md

 ## Project Description

 This project is a front-end application built using **React.js** and **scss** while leveraging OpenWeatherMap's free api's for current weather as well the 5 day forecast.
-My main goal with this project was to increase my understanding of React while practicing retrieving data from an external API.
+My main goal with this project was to increase my understanding of React's main concepts and using class components while practicing retrieving data from an external API.

 ### `Design and Component hierarchy`
 <img src="images/component-hierarchy.drawio.png">